c4pt000/NASA-distant-stars-to-view-h2o/and or water vapor in enclosure with transparent top.md

-reproducible results first on earth from an elevation of 100ft through transparent enclosure
+reproducible results first on earth from an elevation of 100ft through transparent enclosure with spectroscopy using a laser for spectral analysis

 to confirm and avoid false positive of same exact control experiment on mars to reduce variables to verify h2o as a chemical structure remotely